uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni-2.md

 The number of packages which potentially get a PTF for Non-SUSE OSes is very limited.
 We will only ship PTF packages for the Client Tools, which is a handful of packages.

+In the beginning, PTF packages will only be delivered for SUSE OSes.
+Other OSes will follow later.

 ### Packages part of the PTF